taeruh/pauli_tracker/c_lib/README.md

   makes problems is the resolution of types.
 - Default generic parameters are problematic, just specify them.

+## Some notes about linking

+If you are linking the library as static archive with some older linker version, you might need to manually link to some native libraries, e.g., `-lgcc_s -lutil -lrt -lpthread -lm -ldl -lc`.
+You can check which libraries are needed with `cargo rustc -- --print native-static-libs`.
+This is probably not necessary for newer linker versions.

 ## Cross language LTO

 Building the library, and using it, with cross language LTO enabled is a little bit